 386 Marlborough was not listed in the 1925-1927 Blue Books.

 On October 12, 1926, 386 Marlborough was purchased from Berthe Buchanan and Pauline Peto by real estate dealer John S. Cronin .
 He had acquired 384 Marlborough in February of 1925.

 By the 1927-1928 winter season, 386 Marlborough was the home of John Knight and his wife, Florence E. (Doane) Knight, who operated it as a lodging house.
 They previously had lived at 317 Marlborough.
 John Knight was a teacher at Charlestown High School.

 On January 24, 1930, 386 Marlborough was acquired from John Cronin by Mary A. Walsh.
 The Knights continued to live there and operate it as a lodging house.

 Florence Knight died in 1933.
 John Knight continued to live at 386 Marlborough until about 1935, but had moved to Dorchester by 1936.

 On December 31, 1935, Albina M. Mitchell foreclosed on a mortgage she held on 386 Marlborough and took possession of the property.
 On April 29, 1936, it was acquired from her by real estate dealer Ray C. Johnson.

 386 Marlborough was not listed in the 1935-1937 Blue Books and was shown as vacant in the 1936 City Directory.

-Katherine MacAuley’s brother, Murdo MacAuley, lived with her.
+On October 19, 1936, 386 Marlborough was acquired from Ray C. Johnson by Miss Katherine MacAuley, a nurse.
+She previously had lived at 102 Appleton.
+Her brother, Murdo MacAuley, lived with her.
 He died in March of 1938.